viamatt/Meshcore-Repeater-MQTT-Gateway/INTEGRATION_GUIDE.md

 - Limit number of tracked nodes
 - Decrease JSON document sizes
 - Enable PSRAM if available

+### Issue: TLS fails with hostname mismatch
+**Solution**:
+- Use the broker hostname in MQTT Settings.
+The firmware embeds the CA and attempts hostname first.
+- If the certificate CN is bound to the broker IP, the firmware automatically retries via resolved IP.
+- Ensure time is synced (Clock menu) before TLS.

 ### Issue: Missed Packets
 **Solution**: